-- See Multihost Devices for information about concurrent access to disks. - See Clustered Pair Topology and Clustered Pair Topology for more information about parallel database configurations and scalable topology.
+- See "Multihost Devices" in Concepts for Oracle Solaris Cluster 4.4 for information about concurrent access to disks. - See "Clustered Pair Topology" in Concepts for Oracle Solaris Cluster 4.4 and "Clustered Pair Topology" in Concepts for Oracle Solaris Cluster 4.4 for more information about parallel database configurations and scalable topology.